medic/cht-core/.github/ISSUE_TEMPLATE/z_release_major.md

 If all is good, then in 24h, I will start the release.
 Thanks!
 ```
 - [ ] Go to the [scalability action](https://github.com/medic/cht-core/actions/workflows/scalability.yml) and on the top right, click into "Run workflow".
 Under "Use workflow from" first choose "tags" then select the `<major>.<minor>.<minor>-beta.1` tag created above.
 Then "Run workflow".
 Once it passes, check for the scalability results [here](https://github.com/medic/scalability-results/tree/main/results).
 More info in the  [scalability documentation](https://github.com/medic/cht-core/blob/master/tests/scalability/README.md).
+- [ ] Before creating the release, run the [helm chart build script](https://github.com/medic/cht-core/blob/master/scripts/build/helm/package-chart.sh) (eg `./package-chart.sh 5.3.0`), commit the new chart and merge the PR so it will be in the release.
 - [ ] Go to the [Issues tab](https://github.com/medic/cht-core/issues) and filter the issues with `is:issue label:"Affects: 5.x.x" ` , replace `5.x.x` with the previous version number.
 Add any open "known issues" from the prior release that were not fixed in this release.
 Done by adding the correct `Affects: 5.x.x` label.
 - [ ] Add release notes to the [Core Framework Releases](https://docs.communityhealthtoolkit.org/core/releases/) page:
   - [ ] Create a new document for the release in the [releases folder](https://github.com/medic/cht-docs/tree/main/content/en/core/releases).